On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

-With the previous results, the right-hand side of equation (\ref{eq:regfunc}) shows how Hamiltonian simulation may be used to compute a function $f$ in a register.
-In particular, as the Pauli terms in $H_f$ mutually commute, $G_f$ can in principle be implemented with $2 \cdot{\rm size}(H_f)$ many multiqubit Pauli rotations with locality up to $\deg(H_f)+1$.
+Equation (\ref{eq:regfunc}) shows how Hamiltonian simulation may be used to compute a function~$f$ in a register.
+In particular, as the Pauli terms in $H_f\otimes X$ and $H_f\otimes I$ mutually commute, $G_f$ can be implemented with $2 \cdot{\rm size}(H_f)$ many multiqubit Pauli rotations with locality up to $\deg(H_f)+1$.